Use the drop-down menu or type in a player's name

 Onyewu recovered from his disappointment and went on to star for club and country.
 On the strength of his national team efforts Onyewu was named U.S. Soccer Athlete of the Year in 2006.
 He helped the Americans to a 2007 Gold Cup victory and Standard win two consecutive Jupiler League titles in 2007-2008 and 2008-2009.
 (A 2007 loan to Newcastle didn't pan out, however, as he didn't catch on with the English club.)
 AC Milan came calling during the summer of 2009, and Onyewu became the first American to sign with the famous club.
 He never played a competitive match, however, tearing his tendon during a U.S. qualifier against Costa Rica.
 Onyewu returned to the U.S. lineup in time to make the 2010 World Cup roster but wasn't at full strength and conceded his starting spot after the second match.

 The next year saw him fighting to return to form, first on loan to the Dutch side Twente and then after joining Sporting on a free transfer.
 Onyewu worked his way back into shape.
 "I’m happy right now.
 I think I’m in a good place, a good position to get back to where everyone esteemed I was prior to my injury," he told Goal.com in October 2011.
-But Onyewu, who moved to Malaga during the summer 2012 transfer window, is not the player he once was.
+But Onyewu, who moved to Malaga during the summer 2012 transfer window and just last week signed with Sheffield Wednesday in the English Championship, is not the player he once was.
 He's lost some pace, lost some confidence, and lost some of that massive swagger.
-He'll figure in World Cup 2014 qualification, but the level of his impact remains to be seen.—NOAH DAVIS
+Can he work his way into form in time for the 2014 World Cup?
+That's the big question now.—NOAH DAVIS

 Klinsmann on Onyewu: